Skip to content

 Confluence Cloud API rate limits

-Confluence Cloud uses a points-based rate-limit model that went into phased enforcement starting March 2, 2026.
+Confluence Cloud uses a points-based rate-limit model with phased enforcement.
 Instead of counting raw requests, each API call consumes points based on operation complexity and payload size.

 There is a critical distinction here that many migration guides get wrong: the points-based quotas apply to Forge, Connect, and OAuth 2.0 (3LO) apps.
 API token-based traffic is not subject to the new points-based quotas and remains under existing burst limits.
 If your migration script uses basic API tokens, you still need backoff and retry logic for 429 responses, but you do not automatically inherit the app-tier point quotas. (developer.atlassian.com)